 - Extracts the named files.
 If a named file matches a

-directory whose contents were backed up, the
+directory whose contents were backed up, the directory

-directory is recursively extracted.
-The owner,
+is recursively extracted.
+The owner, modification

-files argument is specified, the backup root
+is specified, the backup root directory is

 Here, restore has two options that take arguments, `f' and